tagoso/dataviz-tago-so/src/thoresen-vessels.md

 This covers only the [AIS Stream](https://aisstream.io/) by volunteers.
 Gets updated every 15-30 mins.

-🟢 = Located in the last 4 hours
+🟢 = Located in last 4 hours
-🟠 = Located in the last 7 days
+🟠 = Located in last 7 days
 ⚪️ = Located more than 7 days ago